logicopslab/3-tier-app-with-terraform/README.md

 # aws folder

-It contains a file called as buildspec.yml
+It contains a file called as buildspec-infra-create.yml and buildspec-infra-destroy.yml

 This build specification sets up a CodeBuild project to:

-Install Terraform.
+1) Install Terraform.
-Verify AWS credentials.
+2) Verify AWS credentials.
-Initialize and apply a Terraform configuration.
+3) Initialize and apply a Terraform configuration.
-Package all files in the build directory as build artifacts.
+4) Package all files in the build directory as build artifacts.
-This process is automated through the build phases, ensuring that the necessary steps are performed in sequence to provision the desired infrastructure using Terraform.
+5) This process is automated through the build phases, ensuring that the necessary steps are performed in sequence to provision the desired infrastructure using Terraform.

+On the other hand, buildspec-infra-destroy.yml file destrys the infra on the AWS